West Virginia Veteran Benefits

 West Virginia Veterans Home

-- have served on active duty or performed active service in a reserve component of the Armed Forces, for a period of at least 12 consecutive months unless medically discharged or if they enlisted since September 7, 1980
+• Have served on active duty for at least 12 consecutive months unless medically discharged or if they enlisted since September 7, 1980

 West Virginia Veteran Employment Benefits

-For more information regarding West Virginia veterans’ benefits, please visit this link.
+For more information regarding West Virginia veterans’ benefits, please visit the West Virginia Department of Veteran Assistance.

 RELATED: